SensesProject/extreme-events/src/assets/text/en.md

 +++ intro 3

-And agriculture might increasingly suffer from @orange(crop failure).
+And agriculture increasingly suffers from @orange(crop failure).

 +++ intro-module

-In this module, we take a global perspective focussing less on spatial distributions but the general relationship between rising temperatures and the exposure of land and population to extreme events.
+In this module, we take a global perspective and focus less on spatial distributions but the general relationship between rising temperatures and the exposure of land and population to extreme events.

-We explore six types of extreme events, namely glyph(heatwave) heatwaves, glyph(drought) droughts, glyph(crop-failure) crop failure, glyph(wildfire) wildfires, glyph(river-flood) river floods and glyph(tropical-cyclone) tropical cyclones.
+We explore six types of extreme events: glyph(heatwave) heatwaves, glyph(drought) droughts, glyph(crop-failure) crop failure, glyph(wildfire) wildfires, glyph(river-flood) river floods, and glyph(tropical-cyclone) tropical cyclones.
 Furthermore, we discuss the uncertainty in these extreme event projections.

 +++ dist-intro